sadpxndx/Spamc4ll/README.md

 <h11>5.cd Spamc4ll</h11>
 <h12>6.bash spamcall.sh</h12>

-<i>note : when you enter the telephone number, please do not enter the number 0 behind it</i>
+<i>note : when you enter the telephone number, please do not enter the number of 0 behind it</i>

 example:
 <b>8889321xxxx</b>